-(2) Asset Acquisitions - (continued)
+(2) Acquisitions - (continued)

 Based on the achievement of certain revenue targets as of March 31, 2007, LivePerson was contingently required to issue up to an additional 2,050,000 shares of common stock.
 Based on these targets, the Company issued 1,127,985 shares of common stock valued at \$8,894, based on the quoted market price of the Company's common stock on the date the contingency was resolved, and made a cash payment of \$20 related to this contingency.
 At March 31, 2007, the value of these shares has been allocated to goodwill with a corresponding increase in equity.
-All 1,127,985 shares are included in the weighted average shares outstanding used in basic and diluted net income per common share as of March 31, 2007.
-In accordance with the purchase agreement, the earn-out consideration is subject to review by Proficient's Shareholders' Representative.
-On July 31, 2007, the Company was served with a complaint filed in the United States District Court for the Southern District of New York by the Shareholders' Representative of Proficient.
-The complaint filed by the Shareholders' Representative sought certain documentation relating to calculation of the earn-out consideration, and demands payment of damages on the grounds that substantially all of the remaining contingently issuable earn-out shares should have been paid.
-The Company believes the claims are without merit, intends to vigorously defend against this lawsuit, and does not currently expect that the calculation of the total shares issued will differ significantly from the amount issued to date.
+In accordance with the purchase agreement, the earn-out consideration was subject to review by Proficient's Shareholders' Representative.
+On July 31, 2007, the Company was served with a complaint filed in the United States District Court for the Southern District of New York by the Shareholders' Representative of Proficient ("Plaintiff").
+The complaint filed by the Shareholders' Representative sought certain documentation relating to calculation of the earn-out consideration, and demanded payment of damages on the grounds that substantially all of the remaining contingently issuable earn-out shares should have been paid.
+The Company believes the claims are without merit.
+The case recently proceeded to trial, which ended on November 4, 2010.
+Post-trial filings were due on November 19, 2010.
+In the event that the Court finds in whole or in part for Plaintiff, the Company would be required to pay monetary damages in the amount held by the Court to have been underpaid in the earn-out.
+The Company is presently unable to reasonably estimate the amount of actual damages, if any, that will be awarded by the Court.
+If the Court were to find in favor of Plaintiff on every claim at issue in the litigation, the maximum potential damages award would be approximately \$6,000.
+Should the Company be required to pay any damages award, the associated expense would be allocated to goodwill in connection with Proficient acquisition.